code4sac/trash-ai/paper.md

 ---
-title: 'Trash AI: Web GUI for Browser-Side Computer Vision Analysis of Trash Images'
+title: 'Trash AI: A Web GUI for Serverless Computer Vision Analysis of Images of Trash'
 tags:
   - tensorflow.js
   - IndexDB